Aid19801/the-panda-riot-v2/README.md

 # Explanation from Stack Overflow:

 `getInitialProps` will be invoked on *any* component exported from the `/pages` directory.
 The HomePage component in `pages/` is NOT exported directly.
 It is wrapped with `withAuthentication()` so it's actually the `PlatformSpecificComponent` that is exported.
 Therefore, the server will call `getInitialProps` on the PlatformSpecificComponent, which then passes all {...this.props} to the wrapped component, HomePage.

+## Gigs (the data map)

+nextJS SSR requests gigs from gist

+serves them to mapBox via redux/props

+when you click on a gig => redux hears SELECTED_GIG, that conditionally renders the 2x info panes.

+NOTE: the MapBox instance takes a `center={` prop.
+That is assigned to local state.
+To hack the map to get it to re-center on the selectedGig, I had to pop a setTimeout in ComponentDidUpdate.
+So once the props.selectedGig.lat & lng come down, they update in state half a second later.
+Not ideal UX, but it at least centers on the gig that the user selected.

+## Home (news and gigs)

+nextJS `getInitialProps` SSR requests gigs